Science & society

-Part of Elsevier's job is to disseminate research and improve understanding of science with both specialised and broader audiences.
-Our programmes include:
+Part of Elsevier's job is to disseminate research and improve understanding of science with both specialized and broader audiences.
+Our programs include:

-- Science & People: This is a series of events organised by Elsevier which bring together researchers and the interested public to discuss the latest science, technology and medical research.
-The events are co-organised with local partners and help to promote research to the wider public.
+Science & People: This is a series of events organized by Elsevier which bring together researchers and the interested public to discuss the latest science, technology and medical research.
+The events are co-organized with local partners and help to promote research to the wider public.

-- Media promotion of research: Journalists are skilled at translating science for the wider public.
-Elsevier provides free access for media to help to write research stories, as well as promoting the latest research through press releases and our Research Highlights alerts for journalists.
+Media promotion of research: Journalists are skilled at translating science for the wider public.
+Elsevier provide free access for media to help write research stories, as well as promoting the latest research through press releases and our Research Highlights alerts for journalists.